ststefa/terrasplunk/README.md

 ## Project layout
 The project is structured into several parts

-- `lib` contains supplementary code like scripts
+- `bin` contains supplementary code like scripts
+- `lib` contains artifacts required somewhere in the terraform process
 - `modules` contains terraform modules which are used to compose the infrastructure in the stages
 - `shared` contains code and state for infrastructure which is shared among stages
 - `stages` contains one directory for each stage.
 Each directory contains code and state for that stage.
 The code is mostly composed from modules.